 Low-interest rates offer the opportunity for “loss harvesting.”
 Loss harvesting means selling your stocks at a loss to offset gains you may have realized.
 With the financial markets declining over the last little while, you may have some unrealized losses in your investment portfolio.
 If you were to sell those assets and realize the loss you can offset unrealized gains on other assets.
 This is if you were to realize those gains before the end of the year.
 Loss harvesting should be carefully considered with your financial advisor.

 Grantor Retained Annuity Trusts (GRATs)

 The economic condition also makes transfer tax planning beneficial.
 To support the economy, the government has made interest rates very low.
 Investments like Grantor Retained Annuity Trusts are very effective in low-interest-rate environments.

 Lastly, converting a traditional IRA into a Roth IRA has several advantages.
 The main advantage of a Roth IRA is the ability to avoid paying income tax on money withdrawn during retirement.
 This tax benefit also applies to your beneficiaries if they inherit the money after you pass.

 When you convert a Traditional IRA to a Roth IRA, you pay income tax on the value of the converted assets.
 In the current economic condition, the value of the assets may have declined.
 Converting to a Roth IRA will result in significantly less tax expense.
 Before considering this strategy, speak with your financial advisor.

 Peak Business Valuation is here to help you understand the value of your estate, calculate valuation discounts, and provide guidance for your estate planning.
 Questions are always welcome!
-Please reach out via email or through a phone call.
+Please reach out by scheduling a free consultation.